MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-form.md

     | On submit | You can choose optionally choose to show a success message.
 You must enter options to redirect to a webpage and redirect to a URL. |
     | Captcha | You can choose to show a captcha to anonymous users, authenticated users, or both.

+    > [!NOTE]
+    > You will need to enable [table permissions](../security/table-permissions.md) to ensure that users will be able to interact with the data on the forms.

 1. You can select the ellipse icon to duplicate the form, move it up/down within the section, or delete.

+## See Also